Blair1233/Class24/1-Lesson-Plans/13-Cloud-Security/3/Activities/03_Ansible_Playbooks/Solved/README.md

   ```

 Note: `update_cache: yes` is needed to refresh the repositories to download and install docker.io.

+Note: `force_apt_get` is used to prevent the broken packages or missing dependencies from erroring out on install.

 - Use the Ansible `pip` module to install `docker`: